 Scone of Blood, 1957

-Inspired by Shakespeare’s favourite brand of cigars, Toshiro Mifune plays Prince Hamtaro (quite literally, ‘annoying cartoon rodent’), the young heir to feudal Japan’s most illustrious cake-baking dynasty.
-When his father – the Imperial Grand Master Baker – is crushed to death by a falling wad of dough, the young ‘Prince of Danishes’ watches with horror as his least-favourite uncle, Fraudius, takes over the family business and arranges a hasty marital merger with Hamrato’s mother.
-The young man gets a visit from the ghost of his dead dad, who reveals that he was murdered by Fraudius (‘He’s got dough on his hands!’).
+Inspired by Shakespeare’s favorite cigar brand, Toshiro Mifune plays Prince Hamtaro, the young heir to feudal Japan’s most illustrious cake-baking dynasty.
+When his father – the Imperial Grand Master Baker – is crushed to death by a falling wad of dough, the young ‘Prince of Danishes’ watches with horror as his least-favorite uncle, Fraudius, takes over the family business and arranges a hasty merger with his mom.
+Hamtaro gets a visit from his dead dad’s ghost, who reveals that Fraudius murdered him (‘He’s got dough on his hands!’).
 The ghost warns Hamtaro that his scheming sibling wants to take the business downmarket by launching a budget line of disposable cakes.
 ‘You gotta stop him!’ warns the ghost.
-‘Pretend you’re mad, then beat the bastard to death with a goddamn rolling pin.
-My dumb brother’s nothing but a cheap master baker!’
+‘Pretend you’re mad, then beat him senseless with a goddamn rolling pin.’

-The film ends when the family’s vast cake stocks are destroyed by a torrential rainstorm and everybody dies during a bloody ‘Mexican Bake-Off’.
-Scone of Blood was banned for several years due to its graphic violence and gratuitous use of double entendre, although – years later – its memorable scenes of rain-based cake destruction would feature heavily in a Donna Summer disco hit.
+The film ends when a torrential rainstorm destroys the family’s vast cake stocks and everybody dies during a bloody ‘Mexican Bake-Off’.
+Scone of Blood was banned for several years due to its graphic violence and gratuitous use of yeast, although its memorable use of rain-soaked cakes would later inspire a Donna Summer disco hit.

 I am a Samurai and Demand to be Released!, 1962

 Set during the final weekend of the Tokugama Era (1650-1827), Toshiro Mifune plays a wandering rōnin cast out from his master’s castle after being falsely accused of possessing Hello Kitty merchandise.
-Whilst sheltering from a torrential rainstorm in a feudal karaoke bar, he shares his sorrowful tale with a pair of excitable-yet-annoying strangers from the uncivilised Northern Territories, but subsequently passes out after the mischievous duo lace his drugs with sake.
-He awakens to find himself transported to a mysterious, faraway jungle that’s literally several miles west of Kyoto, where he meets a motley group of similarly discredited, has-been warriors (all played by Toshiro Mifune).
-These ‘sham-urai’ – who all have conflicting memories about the best way to prepare a Roquefort salad – are subjected to a series of increasingly humiliating ‘Bushido-Tucker Trials’, and the film was initially banned for its graphic depictions of dishonour.
+Whilst sheltering from a torrential rainstorm in a feudal karaoke bar, he shares his sorrowful tale with a pair of strangers who lace his drugs with sake.
+He awakens to find himself transported to a mysterious, faraway jungle several miles west of Kyoto.
+There, he meets a motley group of similarly discredited, has-been warriors (all played by Toshiro Mifune).
+These ‘sham-urai’ – who all have conflicting memories about the best way to prepare a Roquefort salad – are subjected to a series of increasingly humiliating ‘Bushido-Tucker Trials’.

 Come Dance with Honour, 1965

-On the eve of the Annual Imperial Dance Extravaganza, a simple-minded shoe-shuffler from a traditional Japanese dancing village foolishly invites a gang of bandits to his house for dinner.
-After callously mocking both his home and his teriyaki salmon with green beans and rice, the bandits – hired by an unscrupulous bookmaker to fix the outcome of the Dance Extravaganza – terrorise the villagers by forcing them to wear heavy lead sandals.
-Luckily, a young village dancer escapes by surreptitiously cutting a rug with a paso-doble quick-step for the nearest large town.
-There, he meets a hard-drinking, disillusioned dancer and former ballroom legend who hung up his leotard after tragically mistiming an overhead catch.
-Reluctantly agreeing to help the villagers in exchange for redemption, the unlikely pair set out to recruit a crack team of Seven Choreographers.
+On the eve of the Imperial Dance Extravaganza, a simple-minded shoe-shuffler from a traditional dancing village foolishly invites a gang of bandits to his house for breakfast.
+After mocking his home and his choice of cereal, the bandits sabotage the Dance Extravaganza by forcing villagers to wear heavy lead sandals.
+Luckily, a young dancer escapes by surreptitiously cutting a rug with a pasodoble quick-step.
+In a nearby town, he meets a disgraced ballroom legend who hung up his leotard after tragically mistiming an overhead catch.
+The unlikely pair set out to recruit a crack team of Seven Choreographers.